bernd/insomnia/docs/insomnia/requests.md

 Send an HTTP method request in a Document or Collection.
 The following instructions assume you're starting with an empty Document or Collection.

-In addition to standard HTTP methods, Insomnia supports [Custom HTTP Methods](#custom-http-methods).
+In addition to standard HTTP methods, Unetus supports [Custom HTTP Methods](#custom-http-methods).

 1. In a Document, select the **Debug** tab, then **New Request**.
 In a Collection, select **New Request**.
 1. From the **New Request** modal: